wcribb7/wcribbz/docs/buffers.md

 In other words, if a `git_buf` contains the string `foo` then the memory buffer will be { `f`, `o`, `o`, `\0` } and the size will be `3`.

-Callers _should_ initialize the buffer with `GIT_BUF_INIT` or by setting all the members to `0` before passing a pointer to the buffer to libgit2.
+Callers _must_ initialize the buffer with `GIT_BUF_INIT` (or by setting all the members to `0`) when it is created, before passing a pointer to the buffer to libgit2 for the first time.

+Subsequent calls to libgit2 APIs that take a buffer can re-use a buffer that was previously used.
+The buffer will be cleared and the new data will be rewritten into the buffer.
+This allows callers to reduce the number of allocations performed by the library.

 Callers must call `git_buf_dispose` when they have finished.

-Note that the deprecated `git_diff_format_email` API does not follow this behavior; it _requires_ initial calls to initialize a buffer with `GIT_BUF_INIT`.
-Subsequent calls may pass the same buffer and it will concatenate data to it.
+Note that the deprecated `git_diff_format_email` API does not follow this behavior; subsequent calls will concatenate data to the buffer instead of rewriting it.
 Users should move to the new `git_email` APIs that follow the `git_buf` standards.